amirmhm95/amirmmohammadi/_pages/aboutme.md

 toc: False
 ---

 👋 Hi!
 I'm Amir, a doctoral researcher in Electrical and Computer Engineering at Texas A&M University.
 My passion is developing AI-driven solutions for a range of applications in biomedical and audio.
-I like to approach a challenge from the ground up, making each solution to the problem at hand and customize it.
+I like to approach a challenge simply from the ground up, making each solution customized to the problem at hand.
 My very recent experiences were in transformer-based efficient transfer learning and physics-informed modeling, and generative AI.

 ## 🔬 Research